Stop Marijuana Impaired Driving!

 PETITION –STOP MARIJUANA-IMPAIRED DRIVING!

-BE IT RESOLVED: We urge You to support increased public education on the dangers of marijuana-impaired driving and provide more tools for law enforcement to prevent additional drugged driving tragedies.
+BE IT RESOLVED: Our legislators should not legalize marijuana without adequate protection against drugged driving for their constituents.
+They must support increased public education on the dangers of marijuana-impaired driving and provide more tools for law enforcement to prevent additional drugged driving tragedies.

 • This field is for validation purposes and should be left unchanged.